Cross-section definition

 where:

-Av - shear area of cross section
+Av - shear area of the cross section

-A - total area of cross section
+A - total area of the cross section

 Form factor for rectangular cross section